© Courchevel TO

-Car Parking in Courchevel
+Car parking in Courchevel

-Discover & book Courchevel car-parks
+Discover and book Courchevel car-parks

 In summer you'll probably find it easier to find a space to park your car in Courchevel.
 In winter, a covered or underground parking spot is the ideal place to leave your vehicle as it will save you all the hassle of digging it out after a snowfall, scraping your windows and trying to start a frozen car.
 However, parking in ski resorts can be tight and so you’ll more than likely end up leaving your car outside.